cpwardell/FiNGS/README.md

 ## Quickstart guide, with example data and test
 You have a number of options for installing and running FiNGS:
 1. Download using Bioconda (preferred)
-2. Download directly from GitHub
+2. Download directly from GitHub and install
 3. Download using pip3
 4. Download using Docker/Singularity